-This bill amends several sections of the Nebraska Revised Statutes to enhance the juvenile justice system, particularly regarding the jurisdiction of adult and juvenile courts, definitions of detention, and procedural requirements for hearings.
+This bill amends several sections of the Nebraska Revised Statutes to enhance the juvenile justice system, particularly regarding the jurisdiction of adult and juvenile courts, definitions of detention, and case transfer procedures.
 A significant change is the lowering of the age threshold for certain offenses from fourteen to twelve years, allowing juveniles aged twelve and older to be arraigned in county or district court for serious felonies.
-The bill introduces a new definition of "detention," which refers to the temporary care of a juvenile in a facility designed to control their movement, and clarifies the process for transferring cases from adult courts to juvenile courts.
-It also mandates that courts schedule hearings on transfer motions within fifteen days and make decisions within thirty days, while ensuring that admissions made to mental health professionals during these motions are inadmissible in other proceedings, with specific exceptions.
+The bill also clarifies the definition of "detention" under the Nebraska Juvenile Code, specifying it as the temporary care of a juvenile in a facility designed to control their movement.
+Furthermore, it establishes a structured process for transferring cases from adult courts to juvenile courts, requiring timely hearings and decisions while emphasizing the importance of legal representation for the accused.

 Statutes affected: Introduced: 29-1816, 43-245, 43-246.01, 43-250, 43-251.01, 43-253, 43-260.01